toresbe/bysykkel/README.md

 The API requests that the Client-Identifier header be supplied, with the organization name, a dash, followed by the application name, eg. 'acme-publicdisplay'.

-As shipped the client-identifier is 'pysykkel-development'; if you intend to use this library to generate a lot of requests, please change this for everyone's benefit.
+As shipped the client-identifier is 'pysykkel-development'; if you intend to use this library to generate a lot of requests, please change this for everyone's benefit by passing a more descriptive string to the constructor..

 ### Terminal dumper
 If everything went smoothly, you should now be able to run the test case: